ongas/hs-price-tracker/price_tracker_developer_guide.md

     The prompt must show `homeassistant` as the active environment.
 If not, troubleshooting and test execution will fail.

 **Troubleshooting Missing Dependencies:**
-- If you encounter errors such as `ModuleNotFoundError: No module named 'nextjs_hydration_parser'`, ensure you are in the correct conda environment and all dependencies are installed:
+- If you encounter errors such as `ModuleNotFoundError: No module named \'demjson3\'`, ensure you are in the correct conda environment and all dependencies are installed:
         ```bash
         conda activate homeassistant
         pip install -r requirements.txt